Tommy-Cozz/Netconf_Lib/README.md

 **Current Status:** Only TLS connection is working if you come across this and need to update the certificates please find the cert_name cert key and trusted ca in the tls_engine_init.py folder they are at the top.
 Change these to match the current PKI infrastructure that you have.
+RPCS supported currently are 802.1x, User configuration with cert-to-name mapping via email name from extensions, Supervision, call home,

 **Libs Used** socket, ssl, logging, and xml.etree.ElementTree, os, and time